dogecoin/dogecoin/CONTRIBUTING.md

-Patches that change Dogecoin consensus rules are considerably more involved than normal because they affect the entire ecosystem and so must be preceded by extensive mailing list discussions and have a numbered BIP.
+Patches that change Dogecoin consensus rules are considerably more involved than normal because they affect the entire ecosystem and so must be preceded by extensive discussions and have a numbered issue/new feature request in github.
 While each case will be different, one should be prepared to expend more time and effort than for other kinds of patches because of increased peer review and consensus building requirements.